polyipseity/information/special/d.school design thinking bootleg.md

 ### test

 Test is {{testing your idea, gather feedback, and reiterate your design}}.
-It is different from prototype that {{prototype finds success while test finds failure in your design}}.
+It is different from prototype that {{prototype finds success in your design while test finds failure}}.

 ## methods and tools